 - a) Discuss deaf culture.
 In your response please do the following: - i) Define (in your own words) Deaf culture - ii) Explain how Deaf culture is different from mainstream culture (saying that "Deaf can't hear and people in mainstream culture can" is not sufficient for credit).
-Use information from Far from the Tree to support your ideas (cite page numbers) - iii) Explain why cochlear implants are so controversial within the Deaf culture a) Explain how this assumption is inaccurate: "If people with schizophrenia would just take their medications they would lead healthy lives."
+Use information from Far from the Tree to support your ideas (cite page numbers) - iii) Explain why cochlear implants are so controversial within the Deaf culture - 3) Reading- Schizophrenia in Far from the Tree - a) Explain how this assumption is inaccurate: "If people with schizophrenia would just take their medications they would lead healthy lives."